Mkirwa24/se-assignment-2-introduction-to-software-engineering-Mkirwa24/README.md

 Key Differences
 Approach

-Agile: Iterative and incremental【Pressman, 2014】.
+Agile: Iterative and incremental(Pressman, 2014).
-Waterfall: Linear and sequential【Royce, 1970】.
+Waterfall: Linear and sequential(Royce, 1970).
 Flexibility

-Agile: High flexibility; changes can be made at any stage【Schwaber & Sutherland, 2017】.
+Agile: High flexibility; changes can be made at any stage(Schwaber & Sutherland, 2017).
-Waterfall: Low flexibility; difficult to implement changes once a phase is completed【Royce, 1970】.
+Waterfall: Low flexibility; difficult to implement changes once a phase is completed(Royce, 1970).
 Development Process

-Agile: Development divided into small, manageable sprints/iterations【Schwaber & Sutherland, 2017】.
+Agile: Development divided into small, manageable sprints/iterations(Schwaber & Sutherland, 2017).
-Waterfall: Development progresses through distinct phases (requirements, design, implementation, testing, deployment) one after another【Royce, 1970】.
+Waterfall: Development progresses through distinct phases (requirements, design, implementation, testing, deployment) one after another(Royce, 1970).
 Customer Involvement

-Agile: High level of customer involvement; frequent feedback【Schwaber & Sutherland, 2017】.
+Agile: High level of customer involvement; frequent feedback(Schwaber & Sutherland, 2017).
-Waterfall: Limited customer involvement; primarily during requirement gathering and final testing【Royce, 1970】.
+Waterfall: Limited customer involvement; primarily during requirement gathering and final testing(Royce, 1970).
 Documentation

-Agile: Minimal documentation; focuses on working software【Pressman, 2014】.
+Agile: Minimal documentation; focuses on working software(Pressman, 2014).
-Waterfall: Comprehensive and detailed documentation at each phase【Royce, 1970】.
+Waterfall: Comprehensive and detailed documentation at each phase(Royce, 1970).
 Risk Management

-Agile: Continuous and iterative risk management【Pressman, 2014】.
+Agile: Continuous and iterative risk management(Pressman, 2014).
-Waterfall: Risks are identified and managed at the beginning of the project【Royce, 1970】.
+Waterfall: Risks are identified and managed at the beginning of the project(Royce, 1970).
 Delivery

-Agile: Continuous delivery of software increments【Schwaber & Sutherland, 2017】.
+Agile: Continuous delivery of software increments(Schwaber & Sutherland, 2017).
-Waterfall: Single release at the end of the development cycle【Royce, 1970】.
+Waterfall: Single release at the end of the development cycle(Royce, 1970).
 Preferred Scenarios
 Agile:

-Projects with rapidly changing requirements【Pressman, 2014】.
+Projects with rapidly changing requirements(Pressman, 2014).
-Projects requiring frequent customer feedback【Schwaber & Sutherland, 2017】.
+Projects requiring frequent customer feedback(Schwaber & Sutherland, 2017).
-Environments where incremental delivery is beneficial【Schwaber & Sutherland, 2017】.
+Environments where incremental delivery is beneficial(Schwaber & Sutherland, 2017).
-Teams comfortable with flexible and iterative processes【Pressman, 2014】.
+Teams comfortable with flexible and iterative processes(Pressman, 2014).
 Waterfall:

-Projects with well-defined, stable requirements【Royce, 1970】.
+Projects with well-defined, stable requirements(Royce, 1970).
-Highly regulated industries requiring thorough documentation【Pressman, 2014】.
+Highly regulated industries requiring thorough documentation(Pressman, 2014).
-Large-scale projects with clear objectives and deliverables【Royce, 1970】.
+Large-scale projects with clear objectives and deliverables(Royce, 1970).
-Teams accustomed to a structured, phase-based approach【Pressman, 2014】.
+Teams accustomed to a structured, phase-based approach(Pressman, 2014).
 Requirements Engineering
 Requirements Engineering is the process of defining, documenting, and maintaining the requirements for a software system.
 Agile and Waterfall models offer distinct approaches to software development:

-Agile: Suited for projects with evolving requirements and a need for flexibility【Schwaber & Sutherland, 2017】.
+Agile: Suited for projects with evolving requirements and a need for flexibility(Schwaber & Sutherland, 2017).
-Waterfall: Best for projects with stable requirements and a need for extensive documentation【Royce, 1970】.
+Waterfall: Best for projects with stable requirements and a need for extensive documentation(Royce, 1970).
-Requirements engineering is a crucial discipline in both models, ensuring that the software meets user needs and business objectives【Pressman, 2014; Sommerville, 2015】.
+Requirements engineering is a crucial discipline in both models, ensuring that the software meets user needs and business objectives(Pressman, 2014; Sommerville, 2015).
 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
 Software Design Principles:
 Requirements Engineering